appvia/tako/docs/tutorials/kev-dev-with-skaffold.md

 ```

 The command will start two watch loops,

+1) A Kev Loop:
-1) one responsible for reconciling changes in your Docker Compose project source and environment override files to produce up-to-date Kubernetes manifests for each of specified environments (or default `dev` environment if none provided),
+    - Is responsible for reconciling changes in your Docker Compose project source and environment override files.
+    - Rendering up-to-date Kubernetes manifests for each of the specified environments (or default `dev` environment if none provided).

+2) A Skaffold Loop:
-2) a second loop responsible for watching changes in your project source code and deployment manifests.
+    - Is responsible for watching changes in your project source code and deployment manifests.

+All of this equates to a very productive pipeline:
-Every change made to the Docker Compose project will produce an updated set of K8s manifests for your app, which in turn will inform Skaffold to trigger another Build/Push/Deploy iteration.
-This will deploy a fresh set of manifests to the target Kuberentes cluster.
+- Every change made to the Docker Compose project will produce an updated set of K8s manifests for your app.

-There are a few extra bits of information that Skaffold requires to perform its intended task, all of which are itemised below:
+- In turn informing Skaffold to trigger another Build/Push/Deploy iteration.
+- Deploying a fresh set of manifests to the target Kubernetes cluster.

+To correctly perform its intended task, Skaffold requires:
 * `--namespace | -n` - Informs Skaffold which namespace the application should be deployed to.
 Default: `default`.
-* `--kubecontext | -k` - Specified kubectl context to be used by Skaffold.
-This determines the cluster to which your application will be deployed to.
-If not specified it will default to current [kebectl context](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-context-and-configuration).
+* `--kubecontext | -k` - Specifies what kubectl context Skaffold should use.
+This determines the cluster where your application will be deployed.
+If not specified, defaults to the current [kubectl context](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#kubectl-context-and-configuration).
-* `--kev-env` - Kev tracked environment name of which Kubernetes manifests will be deployed to a target cluster/namespace.
-Defaults to the first specified environment passed via `--environment (-e)` flag.
-If no environments have been specified it will default to `dev` environment.
+* `--kev-env` - Kev tracked environment name of which Kubernetes manifests should be deployed.
+Defaults to the first specified environment previously passed via the `--environment (-e)` flag (if no environments have been specified it will default to `dev` environment).

-When the dev loop is interrupted with Ctrl+C it will automatically cleanup all deployed K8s objects from a target namespace and attempt to prune locally built docker images.
+Interrupting the dev loop using Ctrl+C will automatically cleanup all deployed K8s objects from a target namespace and attempt to prune locally built docker images.

 _NOTE: Image pruning might take some time and in some cases won't remove stale docker images. it's therefore advised that local images are periodically (manually) pruned._